DrZedd42/tbtc-makerdao-mcd/README.md

    dapp build --extract
    ```

 3) Deploy the spell and slate it for voting.
 This should output the spell contract address.
+We'll need to store this into `$SPELL` afterwards.

 - `./1-deploy-spell.sh`